Bebra777228/PolUVR/README.md

 ## Contributing 🤝

 Contributions are very much welcome!
-Please fork the repository and submit a pull request with your changes, and I'll try to review, merge and publish promptly!
+Please fork the repository and submit a pull request with your changes, and I'll try to review, merge, and publish promptly!

 - This project is 100% open-source and free for anyone to use and modify as they wish.
-- If the maintenance workload for this repo somehow becomes too much for me I'll ask for volunteers to share maintainership of the repo, though I don't think that is very likely
+- If the maintenance workload for this repo somehow becomes too much for me, I'll ask for volunteers to share maintainership of the repo, though I don't think that is very likely.
-- Development and support for the MDX-Net separation models is part of the main [UVR project](https://github.com/Anjok07/ultimatevocalremovergui), this repo is just a CLI/Python package wrapper to simplify running those models programmatically.
+- Development and support for the MDX-Net separation models are part of the main [UVR project](https://github.com/Anjok07/ultimatevocalremovergui).
+This repo is just a CLI/Python package wrapper to simplify running those models programmatically.
 So, if you want to try and improve the actual models, please get involved in the UVR project and look for guidance there!

 ## Credits 🙏